julien-muke/aws-websocket-api/README.md

+## 🏆  It works so you can do the same from a different terminal as well because they are all interconnected so you can send a message from terminal 2 and that will be received by terminal 1 and 3.

 ## 💰 Cost

 All services used are eligible for the AWS Free Tier.
 However, charges will incur at some point so it's recommended that you shut down resources after completing this tutorial.